Aesthetics

 This section addresses these aesthetic choices and offers guidelines for maintaining a consistent and visually appealing script.
 Where applicable, the guidelines will include explanations of their advantages over alternative practices.

-For stylistic guidelines that significantly impact a script's functionality, please refer to this guide's Style section.
+For stylistic guidelines that impact a script's functionality, please refer to this guide's Style section.

 Indentations